Home

 4) It's good to keep your high-voltage battery pack isolated for safety reasons.

-The solution to this little dilemma is a nifty invention called the DC/DC converter (the EV's answer to the alternator), and a separate 12v auxiliary battery to run your accessories.
+The solution to this little dilemma is a nifty invention called the DC/DC converter (the EV's answer to the alternator), or a separate 12v auxiliary battery to run your accessories.

 You could simply run your accessories off a separate 12v battery, then remember to charge it every time, but the DC/DC converter allows you to plug in your car and charge them all together.